sbonchev/svg-crypto/README.md

 * Use MSSQL (Express) Server
 * Restore CryptoServiveDb.sql DB sript (creat DB and inserts historical data for testing) lacated in ./Vsg.DataModels
 * Fix the connection string in appsettings.json with your own proper one.
+* Vsg.Web.Api HTTP API works with JWT authorization - https://jwt.io/
+(please, generate your auth-token calling 'GetToken' action and paste it into appsettings.json for the testing)